ojaswani16/Cyclistic-bike-share-analysis/README.md

 ### Data Preparation and Cleaning Workflow

 #### 1. Initial Inspection (Excel)
-- Downloaded 13 monthly CSVs from April 2024 to April 2025.
-- Checked schema consistency (column names, data types, and order).
-- Counted blank values and changed formats to ensure consistency across files.
-- Created initial derived columns using functions: month, day_of_week, day_type, ride_length, and ride_length_mins.
+- Created new derived columns: month, day_of_week, day_type, ride_length, and ride_length_mins.
+- Reformatted inconsistent date/time and categorical values.
+- Counted blanks to assess cleaning load for SQL phase.

 #### 2. Data Integration & Cleanup (BigQuery)
 - Uploaded all monthly files to BigQuery individually.
-- Used UNION ALL to combine datasets into a master table.
-- Applied CAST() and other SQL functions to fix data types and formatting inconsistencies.
+- Combined the 13 monthly tables using `UNION ALL`.
+- Standardised column types with `CAST()`.
+- Removed duplicate `ride_id` rows.
-- Removed duplicates and incomplete/null start station data; end station nulls were kept due to limited impact on analysis.
+- Filtered out records with null start station data; end station nulls were kept due to limited impact on analysis.
 - Filtered out rides shorter than 1 minute or longer than 1440 minutes (24 hours) to avoid outliers and skewed averages.
 - Created additional columns directly in SQL: hour (ride start hour) and month_num (numeric form of month).